Hnogared/viminette_VIM-42-norminette/README.md

 ```
 :PrevSignCycle
 ```
 Cycle through the error lines from bottom to top.
-Jump back to the last one from the first one.
+Jump back to the last one from the first one

 # Status line

 The plugin's status can be displayed on the status bar.<br>
 The `viminette#getNormStatus()` function call returns the status of the norm highlighting.<br>